blessing-trameter/trameter-blessing/README.md

 ### Hi there 👋

+I'm Blessing Dawodu from Lagos.
+I am a front-end developer.
+I enjoy learning languages and frameworks like React.
+I also enjoy interpreting designs 😄.

 <!--
 **trameter-blessing/trameter-blessing** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.